 Nothing is more exciting than management using skills I brushed up

 I'm from Dalian, China.
-I came to Japan as a Japanese school student 15 years ago.
+I came to Japan as a Japanese school student.
 There're many Japanese companies in my hometown, so I wanted to work for Japanese companies that expand their business to China.
 But, I felt comfortable living in Japan and I got married with a Japanese woman, so I make a living here.
 Before my current job, I used to work at a factory of food processing.

-It was 2 years ago when I started working for FUJIMAKI GROUP.
-Mr. Shinohara, the Head of Overseas Business Department, asked me if I was interested in this job.
+The reason that I started working for FUJIMAKI GROUP is because Mr. Shinohara, the Head of Overseas Business Department, asked me if I was interested in this job.
 I knew him since I was a student.
 Now, I mainly work for production at Komaki factory and I'm also responsible for delivery time management.
 We need a variety of know-hows, skills, and technologies in order to produce high quality plates in a short time.
 Everyday I devote myself into brushing up the know-hows, but in fact, it also influences the quality of managing delivery time.
 It's experience that counts when I want to know what type of equipment I should use to produce faster.
 Besides, I'm not processing a single order.
 I process multiple orders at the same time while effectively managing the entire work progress.
 This is not something you can do just by learning management.
 Therefore, production technology and management are two wheels of a cart.
 The faster the two wheels turn, the more powerfully it drives.
 This is so exciting.

 There's an environment to test myself